Pathways from a chiral superconductor to a composite Fermi liquid: Pairing

 \section{Pairing}

 We assume the presence of some bare attractive electron-electronic interactions, motivated by the empirical presence of a superconducting instability in multilayer rhombohedral graphene systems \cite{han2025}.
 Before analyzing the consequences of an attractive interaction, it is useful to first isolate the role of the band structure in the CFL-LFL phase transition.
 We adopt an idealized picture by treating the half-filled, nearly flat $C=1$ Chern band of $c$ probed in experiments as a Landau level subjected to a periodic potential $U_p$ with approximately $2\pi$ flux per plaquette.
 This caricature does not apply perfectly to moir\'e systems, which have nonuniform Berry curvature, longer range hoppings, and strong Landau level mixing, but it does allow us to concisely describe a bandwidth tuned transition between the CFL and LFL phases.
-Additionally, in some systems, such as twisted MoTe$_2$, the lattice potential tuning the Landau level bandwidth can roughly be connected to the moir\'e potential through a mapping of the continuum model to a Landau level problem \cite{duran_prl_2024,paul_sci_2023,reddy_prb_2023}.
+However, in some systems, such as twisted MoTe$_2$, the lattice potential tuning the Landau level bandwidth can roughly be connected to the moir\'e potential through a mapping of the continuum model to a Landau level problem \cite{duran_prl_2024,paul_sci_2023,reddy_prb_2023}.
+In the presence of real material complications, we still expect our key conclusions, which address universal behavior near the critical point, to still hold as they only depend on the long-wavelength properties of the CFL and LFL near criticality.

 We first comment on the fate of the Landau level of $c$ under a periodic potential in the absence of attractive interactions.
-In the flat band limit, the CFL phase is realized as $c$ half fills a flat $C=1$ Chern band (or equivalently, $\Phi$ is in a Laughlin state while $f$ realizes a FL).
+In the flat band limit, the CFL phase is realized as $c$ half fills a flat $C=1$ Chern band (or equivalently, $\Phi$ is in a Laughlin state while $f$ realizes a LFL).
 Turning on a periodic potential of $U_p$ with $2\pi$ flux per plaquette, the Landau levels acquire a finite bandwidth.
 In the limit that the bandwidth is large compared to the interaction strength, the kinetic energy is no longer quenched and the resulting state of $c$ is in the LFL phase.
 From another perspective, when the strength of the periodic potential $U_p$ is on the order of the boson gap, $\Phi$ can enter a superfluid state by condensing at the bottom of the band, leading to the LFL phase.

 We now wish to understand how the CFL-LFL transition is modified in the presence of a weak attractive interaction.
 As has been demonstrated in~\cite{metlitski2015a}, critical Fermi surfaces can either enhance or suppress pairing depending on the nature of the interactions.